Student nurse Owami Davies found ‘safe and well’ in Hampshire - NewsBreak

 Student nurse Owami Davies found ‘safe and well’ in Hampshire

-Student nurse Owami Davies has been found “safe and well” in Hampshire almost eight weeks after she went missing, the Metropolitan Police have said.
+Student nurse Owami Davies has been found “safe and well” in Hampshire more than seven weeks after she went missing, the Metropolitan Police have said.

 Ms Davies, 24, was last seen walking north along London Road in Croydon on July 7 and concerns had been growing for her safety.